 PROJECT HIGHLIGHT:

-Researchers aim to devise strategies for effectively restoring kelp forests and to devise solutions that simultaneously take into account the ecological, socio-economic, and environmental uncertainties of this process.
-These strategies will promote the restoration of the kelp forest and revitalize local coastal economies.
+This project's researchers have developed a new model that will help develop strategies for effectively restoring kelp forests.
+The goal is to consider the ecological, socio-economic, and environmental uncertainties of this process, yielding strategies that promote the restoration of the kelp forest and revitalize local coastal economies.

 PROJECT SUMMARY:

 Kelp forests provide important habitats and nursery grounds for a variety of marine species.
-However, climate-related stressors such as marine heatwaves and and increase in the purple urchin population have caused the bull kelp forests off the coast of Northern California to decline to only 10 percent of their previous size, leading to major economic losses in decreased tourism and commercial fisheries, and potential loss of cultural heritage of tribal communities.
-Previous studies have addressed resource management and conservation but lack an integrated framework for managing and restoring degraded habitats, incorporating the biological dynamics of kelp forests, the economic benefits to coastal economies from kelp restoration, and the environmental shocks impacting kelp forests.
+However, stressors, including marine heatwaves and increases in the purple urchin population, have caused the bull kelp forests off the coast of Northern California to decline to only 10 percent of their previous size.
+This has led to major economic losses due to decreased tourism and commercial fisheries, and the potential loss of the cultural heritage of tribal communities.
+Previous studies have addressed resource management and conservation, but lack an integrated framework for managing and restoring degraded habitats, incorporating the biological dynamics of kelp forests, the economic benefits to coastal economies from kelp restoration, and the environmental shocks impacting kelp forests.

 The outcomes of this research will provide a quantitative reference for management agencies to create restoration strategies that balance short-term investment with the long-term benefit of coastal economies through restored kelp forests.
 Ultimately, this research will help promote the economic capacity, sustainability, and resiliency of local coastal communities in Northern California.